-Three wells north of Greencreek were sampled for pesticides in 2012 as part of the Greencreek Triallate Local project.
+Three wells north of Greencreek were sampled for pesticides in 2013 as part of the Greencreek Triallate Local project.
 These wells are also sampled as part of the Clearwater Plateau Regional Study.
 The well with the Triallate detection had a Level 4 detection (a detection above the reference point) of Triallate.
 Pentachlorophenol was also detected.
-ISDA has worked with the well owner for a number of years with various topics including having the registrant drill the owner a new well to hopefully provide improved well construction and water quality.
-The 2012 monitoring results for this one well are presented in Table 13.
-The other wells sampled did not have any detections
+ISDA has worked with the well owner for a number of years with various topics including having the pesticide registrant drill the owner a new well to hopefully provide improved well construction and water quality.
+The 2013 monitoring results for this one well are presented in Table 13.
+The other wells sampled did not have any detections.

 Table 13.
-Summary of 2010 Pesticide Results from the Greencreek Triallate PMP Project.
-Two wells were sampled east of Ferdinand, Idaho.
+Summary of 2013 Pesticide Results from the Greencreek Triallate PMP Project.

-Pesticide No. of Detections (% of wells sampled with detection) Range (μg/L) Reference Point (μg/L)
+Pesticide No. of Detections (% of wells sampled with detection) Max, Range (μg/L) (Min. - Max.)
+Reference Point (μg/L) Triallate 1 (50%) 0.72 0.45 (FQPA DWLOC) 1

-Pentachlorophenol 1 (50%) 0.13

-Triallate 1 (50%) 0.86 0.45 (FQPA DWLOC) 1